Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Below I’ll tell you my favorite places to stay and things to do at Sun Moon Lake, and help you plan your Sun Moon Lake itinerary.
-I’ve been to Sun Moon Lake six times in my 10 years in Taiwan, so apparently I have a soft spot for this often criticized tourist magnet.
+I’ve been to Sun Moon Lake six times in my 10 years in Taiwan, so apparently I have a soft spot for it.
+Several of these visits were with my kids!

-The simple answer to this question is that Sun Moon Lake is incredibly beautiful.
+However, my answer to the above question is that yes, Sun Moon Lake is incredibly beautiful and worth visiting, whether you visit during winter or summer in Taiwan.
 Surrounded by the western foothills of the Central Mountain Range, the 748 m lake is like a gem on the side of Taiwan’s mountainous crown.

 The first time I stood on the shore of the lake, I didn’t quite see what the hype was all about.
 It wasn’t until I admired the lake from higher vantage points, like Wenwu Temple, Ci En Pagoda, and the Sun Moon Lake Ropeway, that I finally got it.